limonsafayet/Web-Scraping-in-Python/README.md

 ### In nike.py

 Here first set google as starting page and type ***"nike"*** in the search box.
 Then press Enter and click on the link corresponding to Nike.
 After that create a wait time for the entire page to load.
-Then click on **Sell** and close the popup.
+Then click on **Sale** and close the popup.
 Then started **Infinite Scrolling**.